scu-zjz/IMDLBenCo/README.md

 ## About
 ☑️**About the Developers:**
 - IMDL-BenCo's project leader/supervisor is Associate Professor 🏀[_Jizhe Zhou_ (周吉喆)](https://knightzjz.github.io/), Sichuan University🇨🇳.
-- IMDL-BenCo's codebase designer and coding leader is the Research Assitant [_Xiaochen Ma_ (马晓晨)](https://me.xiaochen.world/), Sichuan University🇨🇳.
+- IMDL-BenCo's codebase designer and coding leader is the Research Assistant [_Xiaochen Ma_ (马晓晨)](https://me.xiaochen.world/), Sichuan University🇨🇳.
 - IMDL-BenCo is jointly sponsored and advised by Prof. _Jiancheng LV_ (吕建成), Sichuan University 🐼, and Prof. _Chi-Man PUN_ (潘治文), University of Macau 🇲🇴, through the [Research Center of Machine Learning and Industry Intelligence, China MOE](https://center.dicalab.cn/) platform.

 ## Citation